4 min read

 All first-year students are guaranteed accommodation (based on a few conditions), and most of our residences come with shared social spaces where students can get to know each other.
 Some residences also come with additional facilities including study areas, game zones and more.

 But student accommodation is about more than just which flat your child lives in.
-Our ResLife programme has been designed to support our students during their first year living away from home with a regular events programme, drop-in sessions, free interactive skills sessions - ResLife ‘Hacks’ - and more.
+Our ResLife programme has been designed to support our students during their first year living away from home with a regular events programme, free interactive skills sessions - ResHacks - and more.

-Each student village has a dedicated ResLife Co-ordinator and Assistants to foster a sense of belonging, community, friendship, and independence.
-And our teams work closely with other University services, including Student Health and Wellbeing, Students’ Union (NUSU), Student Services and Careers Service.
+Each student village has a dedicated ResLife co-ordinator and assistants to foster a sense of belonging, community, friendship, and independence.
+And our teams work closely with other University services, including Student Wellbeing, Students’ Union (NUSU), Student Services and Careers Service.

 46478[1]